 Photo tip: Use a foreground or framing for your landscape photos to get more perspective in your shots.
 Don’t forget your ND filters!

-We hope you enjoyed reading our tips to make your own Morocco itinerary!
+We hope you enjoyed reading this ultimate guide so you can create your own Morocco itinerary.

-If you want to read more about Morocco, head over to our other blog posts:
+If you want to get more Morocco travel inspiration, then head over to our other blog posts: